 This should not come as a shock, but my kids love chocolate chips.
 (I bet yours do too!)
 And I’ve found that a little goes a long way in terms of enticing the kids to try new foods and adding flavor to recipes.

-They’re an easy breakfast or snack option to share with the kids—plus they freeze beautifully.
+These healthy muffins for kids are an easy breakfast or snack option to share with the kids—plus they freeze beautifully.

 ingredients in chocolate chip muffins